Help Save Children in Mali

 - Through our early learning programs, we’re supporting knowledge, behavior and physical growth to ensure a healthy and positive foundation that prepares children for success – in school and life

-- We’re improving education for children by helping them learn vital reading and writing skills in early grades and by promoting an environment that protects children and supports their learning – activities include teacher training, establishing and supporting reading clubs for children and community engagement for the protection and education of all children
+- We’re improving education for children by helping them learn vital reading and writing skills in early grades and by promoting an environment that protects children and supports their learning

 - We’re bringing safe, clean water to communities and schools in impoverished areas, as well as providing malaria treatments, deworming and micronutrient supplies to prevent children suffering from preventable and treatable diseases, such as malaria, anemia and various hygiene-related illnesses, as well as waterborne illnesses like cholera, typhoid and diarrhea